zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-google.md

-There are, theorists and theorists living with a combination of disciples and nuances Vedas, some of those castes are devout or impatient, eating and drinking Or with a bad word to monks, nuns, worshipers and nuns Baninnahu Veda, who likes misfortune, likes evil, likes difficult, nirvana Disliked doctors, however, serve such castes.
+There are, theorists and theorists living with a combination of disciples and nuances Vedas, some of those castes are devout or impatient, eating and drinking Or with a bad word to monks, nuns, worshipers and nuns Baninnahu Veda, who likes misfortune, likes evil, likes difficult, Nibbana Disliked doctors, however, serve such castes.
 Sings.
 Peas peel. these If inappropriate behavior.
 Re-entered the village or the inner house, to the street Entered goes undisciplined.
 Elephants, horses, cars, pedestrians